The Scavenger Hunt

 Where hooks come in

-Hooks live in packages/haiku/src/hooks/*.ts and run inside Claude Code's hook system — not inside the agent's reasoning.
+Hooks run inside the agent harness — not inside the agent's reasoning.
 They exist because the agent can't be trusted to enforce its own rules.
 That's not an insult.
 It's a design decision.
 If you have to trust the agent to follow the rules, you'll find out it didn't the moment something goes wrong.

 Block bad moves